miklevin/MikeLev.in/_posts/2025-11-13-the-sovereign-craftsmans-way-ethical-knowledge-mastery.md

 You're not just using AI.
 You're building the "scaffolding for its mind."

+## Beyond Context Windows: The "Keychain" for 10M Tokens

 **Me**: And because I'm running out of steam and want to get that good night's sleep, it's coming up on 10:00 PM, I am remiss and find yet another reason to punt work that my puttering is telling me that I want to do.
 But the world is